William F. Calhoun

-William F. Calhoun (born November 21, 1844) was a dentist, state legislator, newspaper editor, and postmaster in Illinois.
-He served as Speaker of the House (List of speakers of the Illinois House of Representatives).
-He was born in Pennsylvania.
+William F. Calhoun (November 21, 1844 – June 10, 1929) was a dentist, state legislator, newspaper editor, and postmaster in Illinois.
+He served as Speaker of the Illinois House of Representatives.

+Biography

+William F. Calhoun was born in Perry County, Pennsylvania on November 21, 1844.
 He served in the Union Army during the American Civil War and was a Republican.

 His wife was active in the Women's Relief Corps.

+He died at his home in Decatur, Illinois on June 10, 1929.